Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: Conclusion

-We illustratively applied CRP-HF, lCRP-CCSD and CRP-CCSD approaches to two molecular model examples: A Menshutkin reaction in gas-phase between pyridine and CH$_3$Br, where we addressed electron correlation effects under VSC on activation and product energies, besides MeOH@$n$H$_2$O clusters with $n=1,5$, which we discussed with respect to collective effects in cavity-modified microsolvation energies.
-In both cases, we find linearised CRP-CCSD methods to provide excellent results compared to the self-consistent CRP-CCSD approach in the few-molecule limit.
+We illustratively applied CRP-HF, lCRP-CCSD and CRP-CCSD approaches to two molecular model scenarios: A Menshutkin reaction between pyridine and CH$_3$Br in gas phase besides MeOH@$n$H$_2$O clusters with $n=1,5$.
+In the first case, we addressed electron correlation effects under VSC on activation and product energies and in the second case we discussed collective effects in cavity-modified microsolvation energies.
+We find linearised CRP-CCSD methods to provide excellent results compared to the self-consistent CRP-CCSD approach in the few-molecule limit for both scenarios.
 Furthermore, we find significant cavity-induced electron correlation effects for both model systems and observe collective electronic effects under VSC to differ substantially between correlated and mean-field descriptions.

 The ground state CRP-CCSD approach can be extended to excited states by further exploiting formal similarities with implicit solvation CC theory\cite{cammi2010,caricato2012}.
-Moreover, our work provides a natural starting point for the inclusion of implicit solvation effects into \textit{ab initio} vibro-polaritonic chemistry, which would reduce the conceptual gap between theoretical models and experiments dominantly relying on condensed phase settings a little further.
-Eventually, the connection between a presumably collective \textit{non-local} nature of vibro-polaritonic chemistry and the inherent relevance of electron correlation on \textit{local} chemical reactions poses another pending open question, whose microscopic side might benefit from the presented development in the future.
+Moreover, the present work provides a natural starting point for the inclusion of implicit solvation effects into \textit{ab initio} vibro-polaritonic chemistry, which would reduce the conceptual gap between theoretical models and experiments dominantly relying on condensed phase settings further.
+Eventually, the connection between a presumably collective \textit{non-local} nature of vibro-polaritonic chemistry and the inherent relevance of electron correlation on \textit{local} chemical reactions poses another pending open question, whose microscopic side might benefit in the future from the herein presented method development.